October 4, 2024

 Can I Get Braces Even If My Teeth Are Straight?
 Yes, In These 5 Cases

-Medically reviewed by Dr. Polina Ingberman, DDS | Over a Decade of Experience | Last Updated: May 2026
+Medically reviewed by Dr. Polina Ingberman, DDS | Dr. Ingberman and the team together bring more than a quarter century of experience | Last Updated: May 2026

 Yes, you can get braces even when your teeth look straight.
 Straight-looking teeth are not the same as a healthy bite.
 Orthodontists routinely place braces on patients whose teeth appear aligned but who have problems hidden underneath.
 The 5 most common reasons are: